Computably totally disconnected locally compact groups: Computable functions on the set of paths of computable trees

-Intuitively, the function $g$ in (i) computes the ``$\delta$" in the definition of uniform continuity from the ``$\epsilon$": if $\delta= 1/n$ we have $\epsilon = 1/g(n)$.
-In computability terms, this means that to obtain $n+1$ output symbols we need at most $g(n)$ input symbols.
-(This is a slight generalisation of the well-known fact, going back to Nerode in the 1950s, that a Turing functional defined on each infinite bit sequence can be replaced by a truth-table functional.) \begin{proof} (i) First we claim that for each $n$, a possible value $r$ for $g(n)$ exists.
-Assume that~$n$ is the least counterexample to this claim.
-Consider the subtree of $K$ consisting of the initial segments of strings $\rho$ such that $|P_\Phi(\rho)| \le n$.
-This subtree is infinite by assumption.
-Hence there is a path $f \in [K]$.
-Clearly $\Phi(f)(n)$ is undefined, contradiction.
-Now, using the hypotheses on $K$, given $n$ one can search for the least such value~$r$ and output it as $g(n)$.
+Intuitively, given the metric on $[K]$ discussed above, the function $g$ in (i) computes the ``$\delta$" in the definition of uniform continuity from the ``$\epsilon$": if $\delta= 1/n$ we have $\epsilon = 1/g(n)$.
+In computability terms, this means that, to obtain $n+1$ output symbols, we need at most~$g(n)$ input symbols. \begin{proof} (i) Given $i \in \NN$, consider the subtree of $K$ consisting of the strings $\rho$ such that $P(\rho, i)$ is undefined.
+If this subtree is infinite, then there is a path $f \in [K]$ such that $\Phi(f)(i)$ is undefined, contradiction.
+Thus for each $n$ a possible value $g(n)$ as above exists.
+Using the hypotheses on $K$, given $n$ one can search for the least such value and output it as $g(n)$.